Ways to Donate

 Charitable Lead Trust

 This trust arrangement has become a popular generation-skipping trust and uses the tax status of PFHS to accomplish an important objective.
-A donor may place assets into a trust for 10 years or more with the income immediately benefiting the Pernet.
+A donor may place assets into a trust for 10 years or more with the income immediately benefiting Pernet.
 At the end of the set period of time, the assets are passed on to the donor’s designated heir (or heirs), avoiding further estate taxes.
 Depending upon the asset used to create the trust, the trust may well have increased in value, which is taxed again at its transfer.

-Planned, Deferred and Combination gifts
+Planned, Deferred, and Combination gifts

 Gifts from Donor Advised Funds or Family Foundations

-Increasing numbers of donors are finding that donor advised funds and foundations provide flexibility for their overall philanthropic activities.
+Increasing numbers of donors are finding that donor-advised funds and foundations provide flexibility for their overall philanthropic activities.

-Charitable contributions of stocks, bonds, and other appreciated securities may provide you a maximum tax benefit.
+Charitable contributions of stocks, bonds, and other appreciated securities may provide you with a maximum tax benefit.
 Typically, deductible at the market value on the date gifted, your contribution of securities allows you to avoid capital gains tax on any appreciation.